 About the Plymouth Rock Chicken | TBN Ranch

 Though the Plymouth Rock tolerates confinement, they’re most happy when allowed to free range.
 All varieties of Plymouth Rock aside from the Barred and White varieties are relatively rare.
-The Plymouth Rock is a good setter, meaning it has strong maternal instincts, and a good choice for brooding.
+The Plymouth Rock is a good setter, meaning it has strong maternal instincts and is a good choice for brooding.

 Back to Chicken Keeping Resources HOME PAGE